sdi2000150/LinkedIn-Clone/Learning/Backend/SpringBoot/security-demo/src/main/java/com/example/README.txt

-APPLICATION LOGIN - FILES USAGE
+APPLICATION LOGIC - FILES USAGE

 UserController.java:
     This class defines the REST API endpoints for user management and authentication.
 Here's a breakdown of each method and the files involved: